Smooth Beardtongue, Foxglove Beardtongue, Foxglove Penstemon

 As of 12-8-21 when this page was last updated, Plants of the World Online lists 276 species in the Penstemon genus.
 The genus is a member of the plant family Plantaginaceae with a total of 105 genera.
 Those numbers are likely to change as updates are made by POWO.

 Penstemon digitalis is a perennial wildflower that attracts several species of insects.
 I don’t have this species growing on my farm, but I found a few fairly large colonies growing along a highway close to town.
-It is quite a sight.
+It was quite a sight.

 Plants grow to 3’ tall, more or less, on stems that are mostly hairless (glabrous).
 The leaves grow in an alternate pattern along the stems and sometimes in whorls of three.
 Leaf shape is variable but are mostly lance-shaped.

 The white flowers are tube-shaped and the corollas are divided into a lower lip with 3 lobes and an upper lip with 2 lobes.
-The colony I photographed had all white flowers but they can also be splashed with purple.
+The flowers of the colony I was photographing had all white flowers but they can also be splashed with purple.
 If I had have checked every plant I may have found some with streaks.

 I first identified this species as Penstemon tubaeflorus, but a member from iNaturalist suggested they were P. digitalis.
 The lobes on P. tubaeflorus flowers are closer together than those of the P. digitalis otherwise they are pretty much alike.
 I am sure there are other characteristics that separate the two species if you want to get down to the nitty-gritty.